nick-lehmann/SnakeCharmerGuide/games/README.md

 1. Define a variable "students" and one "group_size"
 2. Check with the modulo operator "%" if there is someone left out in the gruop

+Bonus Points: How many additional students do you need to fill the group?
-Bonus Points: What group sizes are possible so that no one is left out?
+Bonus Bnous Points: What group sizes are possible so that no one is left out?

 ### 🙎‍♀️ The new friend [Lists]